|Posted on April 25, 2020 at 9:25 AM|

 According to my Bible, aren't there many scriptures that clearly state the old covenant is obsolete and nailed to the cross?
 Doesn't that mean we now live under a new set of laws?

 In Colossians 2, Paul says God has wiped out the "handwriting of requirements" or "legal obligation" and nailed it to the cross.
 He doesn't directly say this refers to the Mosaic law, but the context indicates that is likely what he had in mind (although it could include other rules as well).
 What then allows this cancellation to take place?
 Paul identifies that when he says "You were dead because of your sins and because your sinful nature was not yet cut away.
 Then God made you alive with Christ, for he forgave all our sins."
 Again, just like the new covenant, it is all about forgiveness in Christ Jesus.
-Forgiveness that comes from the death and resurrection are what makes the nailing possible and wipes out the legal obligations of rules and laws.
+Forgiveness that comes from the death and resurrection are what makes the nailing possible and wipes out any legal obligations of rules and laws.
 There is nothing here that talks about a new set of laws.

 We are set free, as Paul explains elsewhere, from the law of sin and death.
 That has to mean any law of sin and death.
 We are set free not by following a new set of laws but by being in the Spirit.
 There is no set of laws, old or new, that can set us free from sin.
 Only the sacrifice of the Lamb can do that.
 God did not create a better set of laws.
 Instead, he offered us a better promise and a better sacrifice.